 Pack said the vehicle was swerving dramatically in between lanes and initially did not stop despite his activation of both police lights and siren.

-Wiseman, smelling strongly of alcohol, Pack said, subsequently failed all
+Wiseman, smelling strongly of alcohol, Pack said, subsequently failed all field sobriety tests.

 An on-site breathalyzer test found Wiseman's blood alcohol content to be .238, and three "mostly empty" open bottles of vodka were found in his Toyota, according to police.